Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 About NGINX Plus

-NGINX Plus is complementary to NLB.
-Operating at Layer 7 (the application layer), it uses more advanced load‑balancing criteria, including schemes that rely on the content of requests and the results of NGINX Plus’ active health checks.
+NGINX Plus complements AWS NLB.
+It operates at Layer 7 (the application layer) where it uses advanced criteria when load balancing.
+These criteria include schemes that rely on content of requests and the results of active health checks.

-NGINX Plus provides both reverse‑proxy features and load‑balancing features, including:
+NGINX Plus also provides reverse‑proxy and load balancing features, including:

 Solution Overview

-The AWS NLB listens for incoming connections as defined by its listeners.
-Each listener forwards a new connection to one of the available instances in a target group, chosen using the flow hash routing algorithm.
+AWS NLB uses a flow hash routing algorithm to balance traffic and handle Layer 4 TCP connections.
+AWS NLB listens for incoming connections as defined by its listeners.
+Each listener forwards a new connection to one of the available instances in a target group.
+AWS NLB uses the flow hash routing algorithm to chose an available instance.

-In this guide, the target group consists of two NGINX Plus load balancer instances.
-However, you can register an unlimited number of instances in the target group, or use an AWS Auto Scaling group to dynamically adjust the number of NGINX Plus instances.
+These instructions assume a target group consists of two NGINX Plus load balancer instances.
+You can register an unlimited number of instances in the target group.
+Or, you can use an AWS Auto Scaling group to dynamically adjust the number of NGINX Plus instances.

 Prerequisites